eiffel-wrap-c/WrapC/doc/Readme.md

 *   Everything supported by above requirements (At the moment only tested on Windows)

-### Setting WrapC
+### Setting WrapC (Optional)

-The following describes actions that should be taken to properly setup `WrapC`.

-Once you have `WrapC`tool installed , you should define the following environment variables in order to run `WrapC` wrapper generator
+Once you have `WrapC`tool installed , you should define the following environment variable in order to run `WrapC` wrapper generator or put the binary under the PATH

 *   Set WRAP_C to the directory where you unpacked WrapC code.
-*   Set GOBO_EIFFEL to ISE Eiffel compiler (ise).
 *   Put ${WRAP_C}/bin into your ${PATH} environment variable

 The following example shows a possible setup for windows:

 	set WRAP_C=C:\wrap_c
 	set PATH=%PATH%;%WRAP_C%\bin
-	set GOBO_EIFFEL=ise
-	set GOBO_CC=msc

 The following example shows a possible setup for linux:

 	export WRAP_C=/home/aleitner/wrap_c
 	export PATH=$PATH:$WRAP_C\bin
-	export GOBO_EIFFEL=ise
-	export GOBO_CC=gcc

 #### Note
 	You have to make sure that Eiffel compiler or C compiler gets used can be located via the PATH environment variable.